ArnaudGadbin2/React-Flask-Moodboard/README.md

 ## Description

-Back and Frontend creating a small moodboard, where you can add texts and images, and drag them where you want.
+Backend and Frontend describing a small moodboard project, where you can add texts and images, and drag them where you want.
 Text and Images are saved in a postgres DB in a docker image.
 The images will be different on reload because I use a random image url, the texts will be the same.